MechCoder/scotus-predict-image-audio/image_features/README.md

 4. Merge all available advocate-case data (1946 - 2014): advocate_extractor.ipynb gathers together all available advocate data and joins it into one data set.
 This data contains lawyer names and petitioner vs. respondent flag for lawyers in a given case.

 5. Aggregate lawyer ratings by side (petitioner/respondent): cases_join_traits.ipynb takes the predicted lawyer ratings from section 4, and it averages the ratings across the petitioner or respondent side for each case.
-It produces two output files: petitioner_predictions.csv and respondent_predictions.csv which will be joined to the SCOTUS prediction model inputs.
+It produces an output file which contains petitioner and respondent side ratings for each case where at least one is available.
+This final output is incorportated as features in the SCOTUS model.